 Kennesaw State’s Center for Young Adult Addiction and Recovery hosts 11 scholarship winners

-Georgia (Sep 13, 2013) — “Celebration of Recovery” breakfast set for Tuesday, Sept.
-24, at Villa Christina at Perimeter Summit
+Georgia (Sep 18, 2014) — CNN’s Richard Griffiths keynotes “Celebration of Recovery” at Villa Christina

-Among the scholarship winners are a restaurant manager, an Army veteran, a counselor and an entrepreneur.
-Others include an aspiring accountant, art gallery owner, veterinarian, physical therapist and addiction counselor.
+Among the scholarship winners are an aspiring veterinarian, bakery owner, rock musician and several counselors.
+Others include a future accountant, statistician, art gallery owner and behavioral neuroscientist.
 All are from the metro Atlanta area, but each has a different story to tell.

 Winners of the William and Betsy Duffey Scholarship

 Applied Statistics graduate student: “I work and go to school, but in my free time I like playing drums and exploring new restaurants,” he said.
 “I have been sober since 2008 and expect to graduate in May.”

 Psychology major: “I plan on graduating next summer and pursuing a Ph.D. in behavioral neuroscience,” he said.
 Sober since 2012, he works but maintains a 4.0 GPA and serves as treasurer of the CRC.

 Information Systems Securities and Assurances major: “My goal is to graduate in the fall of 2018.
 I’m currently employed and enjoy building LED light systems for reef aquariums,” he said.
 A loyal member of 12-step fellowship, on weekends he likes playing pool with his friends.

 Biology major: “I’m a big animal lover and want to become a veterinarian,” she said.
 A grateful member of the CRC, she has a 3.45 GPA and has been sober from heroin since July of 2010.